Werja/WS2812onRP2040/README.md

 With this module you can control up to 4 ws2812 LED strips with one rp2040 microcontroller.

-The class uses a maximum of 4 state machines and both processors to achieve a fast output.
+The class uses a maximum of 4 state machines and both cores to achieve a fast output.

 Each strip is represented as an object with number of LEDs, pin number, and brightness.
 Example: